wp-plugins/customizer-theme-switcher/readme.txt

 * Remove #customize-info for theme previews.
 * Change front-end admin bar Themes link to point to themes in the Customizer (deep-linked).
 * When a new theme is activated, go to the home page (front end), not the themes admin.
+* If user doesn't `confirm` that they want to leave unsaved changes, remove customize-loading body class (requires core patch).

 = Code =
 * See inline comments.